ShreyashKumbhar/TLDR/README.md

   - `sciencegeek@example.com`
   - `healthhero@example.com`
   - `marketwatcher@example.com`
+- `techfan@example.com` has the `MODERATOR` role for testing comment moderation tools
 - **Curated summaries** covering AI breakthroughs, climate policy, space exploration, biotech, and clean tech funding are inserted during service startup so the home page and trending view are never empty.
 - Vote and comment counters are pre-populated to showcase engagement out of the box.